borhanDZ/unification_function/README.md

 ![unify1](screenshot/unify1.png)
 #### Overview
-this programm it made to learn the important uses of data structur on developement cycle when you go to make your application we focus on list `[]` how manuplate and you will see the profit of using lists in programming and how much we need them during build an application.
+this programm it made to learn the important uses of data structur on developement cycle when you go to make your application we focus on list `[]` and string (without using regex code) how manuplate, also will give you a strong knowlodge about use them and see the profit of using lists in programming and how much we need them during build an application.

 # Susbstitution and Uniffication